 Huck Out West (W. W. Norton & Company, New York, London, 2017, 320 pages) is such a treat, I won't say more about what happens than that most of it takes place at Deadwood Gulch just before and during the start of the Black Hills Gold Rush of the 1870's.
 And to say it's every bit as good as Mark Twain's Adventures of Huckleberry Finn would only provoke scoffing, so I won't say it.
 But if you enjoyed the prequel, you should find the sequel a lot of fun.

-Although I won't say as much about the story as the dust jacket, I invite you to compare the following passages from each book selected more or less at random.
+Although I won't say as much as the dust jacket about the story, I invite you to compare the following passages from each book selected more or less at random.

 A little smoke couldn't be noticed, now, so we would take some fish off of the lines, and cook up a hot breakfast.
 And afterwards we would watch the lonesomeness of the river, and kind of lazy along, and by-and-by lazy off to sleep.
 Wake up, by-and-by, and look to see what done it, and maybe see a steamboat, coughing along up stream, so far off towards the other side you couldn't tell nothing about her only whether she was stern-wheel or side-wheel; then for about an hour there wouldn't be nothing to hear nor nothing to see — just solid lonesomeness.
 Next you'd see a raft sliding by, away off yonder, and maybe a galoot on it chopping, because they're most always doing it on a raft; you'd see the ax flash, and come down — you don't hear nothing; you see that ax go up again, and by the time it's above the man's head, then you hear the k'chunk! — it had took all that time to come over the water.
 So we would put in the day, lazying around, listening to the stillness.
 Once there was a thick fog, and the rafts and things that went by was beating tin pans so the steamboats wouldn't run over them.
 A scow or a raft went by so close we could hear them talking and cussing and laughing — heard them plain; but we couldn't see no sign of them; it made you feel crawly, it was like spirits carrying on that way in the air.
 Jim said he believed it was spirits; but I says: